 However, there is a catch.
 Damage from mold can range up to $30,000 in some instances, and your homeowner’s policy may not cover the entire bill.
 Insurance companies have ways of reducing their risk.
 One of those is by limiting how much they will pay for mold damage, even if it is the result of a covered peril.
 Another way is by claiming that the damage is a result of your negligence and denying the claim altogether.

 If you find yourself in a situation where you are battling your insurance company over a mold damage claim, contact our office today.
 Our experienced insurance litigators will listen to the details of your case and offer advice on the best way to proceed.
 Haven’t filed a mold claim yet?
-Give us a call.
+Contact Louis Law Group today, call (954) 676-4179.
 We can help you file a claim with your carrier, and ensure that your claim will be handled correctly and efficiently.